 When once ministers know themselves and are known as the messengers of this God-willed perfection, they will feel the need of nothing less than the teaching of the Holy Spirit to guide men in this path.
 They will see and preach that religion must indeed be a surrender of all to God.
-Becoming as conformed to His will, living as entirely to His glory, being as perfectly devoted to His service, as grace can enable us to be, and no less, will be the only rule of duty and measure of expectation. message, Be Perfected! will demand the whole heart, the whole life, the whole strength.
-As the soul learns each day to say, 'Father!
-I would be perfect in heart with Thee this day, I would walk before Thee and be perfect,' the need and the meaning of abiding in Christ will be better understood, Christ Himself with His power and love will have new preciousness, and God will prove what He can do for souls, for a Church wholly given up to Him.
+Becoming as conformed to His will, living as entirely to His glory, being as perfectly devoted to His service, as grace can enable us to be, and no less, will be the only rule of duty and measure of expectation.
+The message, Be Perfected! will demand the whole heart, the whole life, the whole strength.
+As the soul learns each day to say, "Father!
+I desire to be perfect in heart with You today, I desire to walk before You and be perfect," the need and the meaning of abiding in Christ will be better understood, Christ Himself with His power and love will have new preciousness, and God will prove what He can do for souls, for a Church wholly given up to Him.

-O ye ministers of Christ, ye messengers of His salvation, say to the Churches over which the Holy Spirit hath made you overseers: This also we pray for - even your perfecting!
+O you ministers of Christ, you messengers of His salvation, say to the Churches over which the Holy Spirit has made you overseers: This also we pray for -- even your perfecting!
 Finally, brethren, Be perfected!